-- 13 Which information can only be found in the caption? - A the meaning of the word armadillo - B the reason armadillos live in warm places - C that the armadillo is a mammal with scales - D that people think armadillos are related to turtles knowledge.
+13 Which information can only be found in the caption?

+- A the meaning of the word armadillo - B the reason armadillos live in warm places - C that the armadillo is a mammal with scales - D that people think armadillos are related to turtles

-Standard 6: Students will gather, comprehend, evaluate, and synthesize researched information to acquire and refine information is only located in a single place.
+Standard 6: Students will gather, comprehend, evaluate, and synthesize researched information to acquire and refine knowledge.

-ADD: 3.6.R.2: Students will identify and use text features (e.g., graphics, captions, subheadings, italics, charts, tables, legends) to comprehend informational texts.
+3.6.R.2: Students will identify and use text features (e.g., graphics, captions, subheadings, italics, charts, tables, legends) to comprehend informational texts.